The global spread of the coronavirus: Where is it? - RFI

 Beijing (AFP)

-The new coronavirus that emerged in a Chinese market at the end of last year has killed at least 490 people and spread around the world.
+The new coronavirus that emerged in a Chinese market at the end of last year has killed more than 700 people and spread around the world.

-Outside mainland China, there have been more than 170 infections reported in around two dozen places.
+Outside mainland China, there have been more than 340 infections reported in nearly 30 other places.
 There have also been two deaths, one in the Philippines and the other in Hong Kong.

 Here's where 2019-nCoV has been confirmed: